a1v0/a1v0.de/draft-articles/things-to-add-to-a-clone-profile.md

 - explain how OOB clone profile isn't that good
 - add list of things and, if needed, explanations of them
 - maybe split into preservers and exclusions
+- add some sort of a script or links to a page wherein you can easily create new preservers/exclusions, rather than using the conventional UI